Hemashreegn/Linear-Integrated-Circuits/README.md

 - We can obtain the gain through the graph and tally it with the theoretical values.

  ### Question 2
- ### Analysis of nMOS CS Amplifier with Resistive load replaced by pMOS circuit.
+ ### Analysis of nMOS CS Amplifier with Resistive load replaced by pMOS transistor circuit.

  ### Components Required